 It is normal for parents to feel nervous or scared to have a baby in the NICU.
 You can lessen these feelings by:

 - Getting to know the team that cares for your baby

 Even though your baby is inside a special crib, it is still important for you to touch your baby.
 Talk with the nurses about touching and talking to your baby.

-- At first, you may only be able to stroke your baby's skin through the openings of the incubator.
+- At first, you may only be able to touch your baby's skin through the openings of the incubator.

-- As your baby grows and improves, you will be able to hold him and help with bathing him.
+- As your baby grows and improves, you will be able to hold them and help with bathing them.

 - You can also talk and sing to your baby.